viranch/ztorrent/README.md

 ztorrent
 ========

-A desktop client to quickly do a search for torrents and get links to .torrent files.
+A desktop client to quickly do a search for torrents and get links to .torrent files or add to Transmission for download.
 Backed by torrentz.com